-CJS 410 Drug Abuse & Crime Control CJS 420 Organized Crime CJS 430 Management of CJ Agencies CJS 440 Legal Issues in Criminal Justice Free Elective (300 level and up) CJS 400 Criminal Justice Internship II CJS 415 Legal Research and Writing CJS 445 Expert and Scientific Evidence SSC 340 Cultural Diversity in Criminal Justice CJS Elective (300 level and up) \\\\\ CJS 401 Contemporary Issues in CJ (1 cr.)
+CJS 400 Criminal Justice Internship II CJS 415 Legal Research and Writing CJS 445 Expert and Scientific Evidence SSC 340 Cultural Diversity in Criminal Justice CJS Elective (300 level and up) CJS 401 Contemporary Issues in CJ (1 cr.)

 \\ Introduction to Criminal Justice is a pre-requisite for all other criminal justice courses.